lunaticsm/catbox-uploader/README.md

 # Catbox Uploader

-Catbox Uploader is a simple Python library to upload files and URLs to [Catbox.moe](https://catbox.moe), including its temporary storage feature, **Litterbox**.
+Catbox Uploader is a simple Python library to upload files and URLs to [Catbox.moe](https://catbox.moe), including its temporary storage feature, **Litterbox**, and album management.

 ## Installation